ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 One of the absurd but important details often forgotten about The DAO Fork is that it was entirely unecessary as the funds were already as good as recovered; without a Hard Fork, the _worst case scenario_ for DAO Token Holders was a temporary 30% haircut, but as we will see, the implmentation of the Hard Fork ended up causing a far worse outcome for not just DAO Token Holders but the entire Ethereum community.

-### To Fork, or not To Fork?
+### To Fork, or not to Fork?

 Unfortunately, this relatively modest worst case scenario was not acceptable to many DAO Token Holders, and The Hard Fork Debate raged on.
 The Ethereum community was split into two opposing tribes; pro-forkers vs anti-forkers.
-The pro-forkers were convinced that the best (or only) way to serve justice and to "make DAO Token Holders whole" was be to implement a Hard Fork; any other opinion was unethical, and anti-forkers were protrayed as being antisocial and pro-theft.
+The pro-forkers were convinced that the best (or only) way to serve justice and to "make DAO Token Holders whole" was be to implement a Hard Fork; any other opinion was unethical, and anti-forkers were protrayed as being antisocial and pro-theft, essentially accompilcaes to The Hacker; they were the kind of people that would cheer on a theif that stole granny's hadbag from a park bench.

 One obvious problem that clouded the debate was a huge financial incentive for the many DAO Token Holders to support a Hard Fork, as they were incorrectly led to believe that this was the only way to guaruntee they would recoup their investment.
 Additionally, many influential figures including the 11 curators had in one form or another endorsed The DAO and would (at least) lose face if they were seen to not do everything they could to make the investors they influenced whole.

 Some pro-forkers incorrectly believed that to allow The DAO hacker to get away such large amounts of ETH would be to condem the future of Ethereum, which would not be able to withstand a bad actor controlling such a large pool of funds in Proof of Stake.
 This was false, of course, but was popularised to bolster support for a fork.

 The anti-forkers, on the other hand, argued that _Code is Law_ must be respected, and that implementing a Hard Fork would not only break the promises made by the Ethereum project, but represented a [moral hazard](https://en.wikipedia.org/wiki/Moral_hazard) that opened up the door to future interventions in future.
-Some even warned that the nature of blockchains is that controvertial hard forks are all but guaunteed to cause a chain split.
+Some even warned that the nature of blockchains meant that controvertial hard forks are all but guaunteed to result in a chain split.

-They also raised the point that the negative effects of implementing a Hard Fork would be unfairly burdoned by everyone on the network, regardless of whether or not they were DAO Token Holders, whereas the beneficiaries of said fork would only be a small subset of stakeholders.
-This "privatized profits and socialialized losses" reality was reminiscent of the 2008 financial crisis, with the Hard Fork being referred by many as a "bailout".
+Anti-forkers also raised the point that the negative effects of implementing a Hard Fork would be unfairly burdoned by everyone on the network, regardless of whether or not they were DAO Token Holders, whereas the beneficiaries of said fork would only be a small subset of stakeholders.
+This "privatized profits and socialialized losses" reality was reminiscent of the 2008 financial crisis, with the Hard Fork being referred by many as a "bailout", with it's various connotations.

 In response to this concern, pro-forkers were incentivsed to downplay the risks of a chain split, shelving it under the category of "pretty much impossible".
-Moreover, any preperation for a chain split, such as implementing replay attack protection, or informing exchanges of this potential outcome to protect them from double spending, was not taken, as to do so would affirm the possibility of a chain split and in turn make one more likely to happen.
+Moreover, any preperation for a chain split, such as implementing replay attack protection, or informing exchanges of this potential outcome to protect them from double spending, was not made, as to do so would affirm the possibility of a chain split and in turn make one more likely to happen.

 ### Ethereum's Darkest Hour

 As the deadline loomed, the debate quickly devolved into an extremely toxic argument that was fueled by financial interests and philosophical angst.
 The rift was so intense accusations of criminality and lack of ethics were thrown from both sides.
 Any and all tactics were used to win the fight, which became an almost (and some claimed literally) a life and death battle.

-Many bad faith arguments and lies were spread, including the idea that without a Hard Fork, the Ethereum project itself would fail because Proof of Stake would not be possible as too much ETH is would be in the hands of a bad actor (this was reputed by Ethereum Foundation).
-To this day, many believe that a Hard Fork was the only option, but this is far from the truth.

 The sad affair was topped off by threats of doxxing and other forms of retribution against those who were against a Hard Fork.
-[Calls were made](https://twitter.com/slockitproject/status/743790901877706752) from slock.it to reveal the identities of those who opposed the hard fork, in what would have a clear chilling effect on anyone who was against the decision being pushed forward:
+[Calls were made](https://twitter.com/slockitproject/status/743790901877706752) from slock.it to reveal the identities of those who opposed the Hard Fork, creating chilling effects and intimidating anti-forkers against speaking out:

 > I'd be VERY interested to know the identify of anyone coordinating an effort to oppose a hardfork.
 PM me stephan@slock.it